 Mean score of companies in the Pharmaceutical Preparation Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-Akorn's score of 29 is higher than 51% of the industry.
+Akorn's score of 29 is lower than 50% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-As of the latest available data, Akorn has not reported any specific carbon emissions figures in kg CO2e.
+As of the latest available data, Akorn has not reported any specific carbon emissions figures.
 However, the company has established significant climate commitments aimed at achieving net-zero carbon emissions.
 Akorn's initiatives include a near-term target for new buildings to be net-zero carbon emitters by 2030 and existing buildings by 2050, focusing on Scope 1 emissions.
-This commitment reflects a proactive approach to sustainability in the property sector, particularly in markets such as the United Kingdom, where policy interventions are anticipated.
-While no specific reduction targets or achievements have been disclosed, Akorn's long-term vision aligns with global trends towards decarbonisation and sustainable building practices.
-The absence of emissions data suggests that Akorn is in the early stages of its climate strategy, with a clear focus on future compliance and environmental responsibility.
+This commitment reflects a proactive approach to sustainability in the property sector, particularly in markets such as the United Kingdom.
+While no specific reduction percentages or absolute emissions data are available, Akorn's long-term vision aligns with global trends towards stringent climate policies and sustainable building practices.
+The absence of reported emissions data suggests that Akorn is in the early stages of its climate strategy, with a clear focus on future compliance and environmental responsibility.